Búho Ocelado

 Distribution

-The Rufous-banded Owl is predominantly distributed in the Andean regions of Colombia.
-It can be found in departments such as Antioquia, Caldas, Quindío, Risaralda, and parts of Valle del Cauca. - Additionally, it inhabits areas along the Pacific slope of the Andes, where humid forest ecosystems are prevalent.
+The Rufous-banded Owl is distributed in the Andean region.
+It is found in the departments of Antioquia, Caldas, Quindío, Risaralda, and parts of Valle del Cauca.
+Additionally, it inhabits in areas along the Pacific slope of the Andes, where humid forest ecosystems are prevalent.

 Taxonomy